OSQUAREG/Blogger-Zone/README.md

 ### B) Auth Pages/Menu

-These are the Sign Up and Login Pages, only visible when you are not logged in.
+These are the Sign-Up and Login Pages, only visible when you are not logged in.

 ### C) User Pages/Menu